isaack87/self_updating_app/README.md

 - **React**: The frontend of the application, built with Create React App.
 - **Electron Builder**: Used to package the app for Windows, Linux, and Mac.

+## Future Improvements

+- **Testing**: Write some unit, intregration, system, and user acceptance testing.
+- **Linter**: Coding style format.
+- **Webhook Implementation**:  Integrate webhooks to trigger specific actions when an update is made.
+This could automate processes such as notifying users, logging updates, or initiating deployment processes whenever a new version is published.
+For this example I have used a set timeout to simulate versions being updated regularly.

 ## Getting Started

 ### 1. Clone the repository